teamspatzenhirn/rig_reconfigure/README.md

 - feedback about the success of modifying parameters (intended: directly behind the parameters, e.g. using spinners / checkmarks)
 - support for array parameters
-- consideration of limits specified in the [parameter description](https://docs.ros2.org/galactic/api/rcl_interfaces/msg/ParameterDescriptor.html)
+- support for one-sided value bounds specified in the [parameter description](https://docs.ros2.org/galactic/api/rcl_interfaces/msg/ParameterDescriptor.html)

 ## Known Issues